justinbmcbride/DLA-Project/README.md

 # DLA-Project
 #### Objective
-This project is part of the interview process for DLA (deep learning analytics).
-It is required to be done on the NVIDIA Jetson TX2 developer kit and shipped back to DLA within two weeks of receipt (ship back by 6/21/19).
-Project choice is up to the applicant.
-For this one, the objective is to run a model on the kit to identify objects.
+This project was part of the interview process for DLA (deep learning analytics).
+Project was completed on the NVIDIA Jetson TX2 developer kit within two weeks of receipt.
+The objective of the project was to identify objects in videos and to identify objects using the onboard camera.

 #### Run Demo
-* To run the demo, open a terminal on the Jetson TX2 and type `$ JustinDemo` and it will complete in < 2 minutes.
+* To run the demo, open a terminal window on the Jetson TX2 and type `$ JustinDemo`.
+Demo will complete in < 2 minutes.
-* It will identify objects in a traffic video for about 20 seconds, a city walking video for about 40 seconds, and the onboard camera for about 60 seconds.
-While the camera is on, the user can point it at objects, such as keyboards and monitors, for identification.
+* During the demo, the kit will identify objects in two videos and a live feed from the onboard camera.
+A traffic video will run for about 20 seconds and identify cars and trucks.
+A pedestrian video will run for about 40 seconds and identify people, cars, and buses.
+The onboard camera will run for about 60 seconds.
+The user may point it at various common objects, such as keyboards and monitors, for identification.
+There are a total of 80 classes of objects that the model has been trained to identify.

 #### Procedure
 * Survey literature and other sources on the web
 * Clone repositories
 * Install necessary software
 * Configure hardware and software
-* Run demo to identify objects in two videos and using the onboard camera
+* Run demo to identify objects in two videos and with the onboard camera

 #### Received Hardware and Software
 * NVIDIA Jetson TX2 Developer kit